What To Expect: Surgery

 - Signs to look for if your pet is in pain – Canine

-- Sings to look for if your pet is in pain – Feline
+- Signs to look for if your pet is in pain – Feline

-If your pet is have an orthopedic procedure performed the folder will also include:
+If your pet is having an orthopedic procedure performed, the folder will also include:

 - Instructions on how to sling walk your pet (dogs)